0%

 Steps to Analyze Space Complexity:

-• Determine the extra space used by the algorithm beyond the input data.
+1. Identify Auxiliary Space: Determine the extra space used by the algorithm beyond the input data.
+This includes variables, data structures, and function call stacks.

-• Represent the auxiliary space as a function of the input size.
+2. Express in Big O Notation: Represent the auxiliary space as a function of the input size.

 For bubble sort, the auxiliary space used is constant, regardless of the input size.
-This includes:
+This includes loop variables (i and j) and a temporary variable for swapping.
+Therefore, the space complexity of bubble sort is O(1).

 EXAMPLES:

-Time Complexity Questions and Answers
+Time Complexity Q&A

 1. Question: What is the time complexity of linear search?